CONSTITUTION & BYLAWS

 ASA DISTINGUISHED SERVICE AWARD: This award is bestowed annually to recognize an individual who has provided distinguished service to The American Society of Andrology.
 The recipient must have been a member of the Society for at least ten (10) years, must have no direct affiliation with the organizational sponsors of the award, and must have served the Society in at least three (3) of the following categories: (1) Chair of Standing Committee; (2) Chair of Board-Approved Committee; (3) Director of Society; (4) Editor of the Society’s journal; (5) Program Committee Co-Chairperson; (6) Executive Officer of Society.

 Notwithstanding any provision of the Constitution or Bylaws which might be susceptible to a contrary construction:

 SECTION 1.
 The Society shall be organized exclusively for scientific and educational purposes.

 SECTION 2.
-The Society shall be operated exclusively for scientific and education purposes.
+The Society shall be operated exclusively for scientific and educational purposes.

 SECTION 3.
-No part of the net assets of the Society shall or may under any circumstances inure to the direct benefit of any member or individual apart from performing the approved services such as audit, speakers honorarium, etc. All such payments must be approved by the majority of the Executive Council.
+No part of the net assets of the Society shall under any circumstances inure to the direct benefit of any member or individual apart from performing the approved services such as audit, speakers’ honorarium, etc. All such payments must be approved by the majority of the Board of Directors.

 SECTION 4.
 No substantial part of the activities of the Society shall consist of carrying on propaganda, or otherwise attempting to influence legislation.
 This prohibition shall not be construed to prevent dissemination of information designed to enable legislators or government agencies to make wiser decisions.